mhmdcs/fastapi-socialmedia/README.md

-## Starting out
+## Starting out!
 Make sure you have Python3 installed on your system.
 All the following commands must be executed inside our project's root directory.

 Run `python3 -m venv venv` to create the project's virtual environment.

-In case VS Code still isn't using our virtual envrionment's Python interpreter, open VSCode's command palette (`cmd+shift+p` on macOS) and select "Enter interpreter path" and input the path manually like so `./venv/bin/python`.
+In case VS Code still isn't using our virtual envrionment's Python interpreter, open VSCode's command palette (`cmd+shift+p` on macOS) and select "Select Python Interpreter" then "Enter interpreter path" and input the path manually like so `./venv/bin/python`.

 Run bash script `source venv/bin/activate` so that when you use `pip install` to install new Python packages it only installs in our project's virtual environment, and not the global environemnt on our machine.